freifunk-gluon/gluon/docs/user/site.rst

     WLAN configuration for 2.4 GHz devices.
     ``channel`` must be set to a valid wireless channel for your radio.

     There are currently three interface types available.
-You many choose to configure any subset of them:
+You may choose to configure any subset of them:

     - ``ap`` creates a master interface where clients may connect